-Here are the four steps you need to take to ensure your business can successfully adopt a
+Here's how to ensure your business can successfully adopt a CRM solution.

 For a small business to reap the benefits of using a feature-rich customer relationship management (CRM) system, it's necessary to make user adoption part of the implementation strategy.

-Below are four common reasons why users may end up in a deadlock with a newly implemented CRM along with countermeasures that I have found to be effective when implementing a CRM system.
+Below are eight common reasons why users may end up in a deadlock with a newly implemented CRM along with countermeasures that I have found to be effective when implementing a CRM system.

 Concern No. 1: A new CRM system requires excessive manual data entry.